 - If a client is threatening serious bodily harm to another person(s), we must notify the police and inform the intended victim.

 - If a client intends to harm himself or herself, we will make every effort to enlist their cooperation in ensuring their safety.
-If they do not cooperate, we will take further measures without their permission that are provided to me by law in order to ensure their safety.
+If they do not cooperate, we will take further measures without their permission that are provided to us by law in order to ensure their safety.

 Absolutely not.
 Seeking out therapy doesn’t mean you are crazy or have a mental illness.
-It does, however, mean that you have courage, and a willingness and desire to change, and you know you need help to do so successfully.
+It does, however, mean that you have courage and a willingness and desire to change, and you know you need help to do so successfully.

 Seeking counseling is an investment in yourself.

 When people seek counseling with us, we realize it can be scary and worrisome.
 A therapeutic relationship is one that needs to be safe, comfortable, and supportive.
-We will do my best to respect and honor your trust.
+We will do our best to respect and honor your trust.